 - Putting together a complete list of expenses and make it readily available.
 Depending on your circumstances, you can keep an updated list on your website, in your bulletin, or anywhere you know your parishioners will see it.

-- Highlighting one expense per month on which to focus your fundraising efforts.
+- Highlighting one expense per month on which to focus your nonprofit fundraising efforts.
 Tackling expenses one at a time helps keep folks from getting overwhelmed and draws attention to individual, tangible needs.

 - Placing GiveCentral enrollment forms (or instructions on how to register online) in frequently-used spaces and places where people naturally congregate to chat after Mass.